gpstar81/GPStar-proton-pack/SMOKE.md

 ### Disclaimers

 **This project does not make any direct endorsements of kits available in the Ghostbusters community.** As stated above most kits consist of common components which can be integrated in a few standard ways.
 All references to kits or makers by name is for illustrative purposes only as this team has directly confirmed operation with the kit makers.
-If you have a smoke kit and wish to validate integration, please reach out to the team via the [gpstar Technologies Facebook group](https://www.facebook.com/groups/gpstartechnologies) for assistance.
+If you have a smoke kit and wish to validate integration, please reach out to the team via the [GPStar Technologies Facebook group](https://www.facebook.com/groups/gpstartechnologies) for assistance.

 Most smoke kits utilize a combination of vegetable glycerine (VG) and propylene glycol (PG).
 Please follow any kit maker's instructions for filling or replacing your smoke fluid.
 Some ratios work better for the type of smoke desired and may be a personal preference.
 The most common are either 100% VG or a 70/30 mixture, where the latter may create thicker smoke.